Shxrvxshar7/Predicting-Medical-equipment-Failures/README.md

 It helps to create a FDA regulatory compliance report.

 ---
+📊 Dataset Information

+For this project, we utilized the Faulty Medical Devices - Global Dataset, which contains detailed information on device-related failures and recalls worldwide.
+To better understand the dataset and its context, we also referred to the[ICIJ Medical Devices Database](https://medicaldevices.icij.org/p/about)
+.
+This resource provides insights into device safety issues, reported failures, and regulatory actions, helping us validate and enhance our understanding of the data used in our analysis.
+---
 ## 🚀 Features
 - Data preprocessing and feature engineering for device attributes
 - Risk scoring for each device based on severity & likelihood of failure